Newberry Library, Exhibitions and Major Projects

-Summary: The Newberry Mellon Major Projects Fellow will participate in the planning and preparation for the library’s major scholarly initiative framed to respond to the question What is the Midwest?
-The initiative will include gallery and online exhibitions, additional digital resources, and programs for scholars, students, and the public.
-This project will draw upon the Newberry collection for a multidisciplinary exploration the past, present, and future of the American Midwest in economic, geographic, and cultural terms.
-The gallery exhibition will be mounted in the fall of 2019.
-The project programs will take place during the 2018-19 and 2019-20 academic years.
+Summary: The Newberry Mellon Major Projects Fellow will participate in diverse aspects of the planning and preparation for the library's major scholarly initiative focused on Religious Change in Europe, 1450-1700.
+The initiative will include gallery and online exhibitions, additional digital resources, as well as programs for scholars, students, and the public.
+These programs will take the 500th anniversary of Martin Luther’s 95 Theses as a starting point for a multidisciplinary examination of the Reformation and its immediate aftermath.
+The majority of the public programs will take place during the 2017-18 academic year.
 The fellow will report to the Director of Exhibitions and Major Projects.

-- For the gallery and digital exhibitions: collaborate with members of the project team (comprising Newberry staff members and outside scholars) in framing and refining exhibition categories; identify preliminary selections, research specific items in the collection for inclusion; translate as needed; assist with label writing, planning, and administration;
+- For the gallery and digital exhibitions: collaborate with members of the project team (comprising Newberry staff members and outside scholars) in framing and refining exhibition categories; identify preliminary selections, research specific items in the collection for inclusion; translate titles and short texts into English; assist with label writing, planning, and administration;

 - Assist project team in conceptualizing and planning public and scholarly programs;

 - Carry out other assignments as needed to achieve departmental goals;